prockley/Air_Passengers_Dep_raw.densitydesign/README.md

 The reduction in passenger numbers on Ireland's domestic air routes (and getting used to SVG graphics)
 =========================================================

-Currently I'm trying to get up to speed with d3.js interactive visualisations but while doing this I saw that I needed some practice getting SVG graphics files online.
-This post is the result - when I started I didn't realise that the drop off in domestic flights had been so massive.
+Currently I'm trying to get up to speed with d3.js interactive visualisations but while doing this I saw that I needed some practice getting SVG images online.
+This post is the result.

+But it's not just about that.
+When I started I didn't realise that the drop off in domestic flights had been so massive.
+So something was learnt from the data too.

+### SVG Graphics

-SVG graphics are vector based and so scale really nicely when people get pinching on the screens of their mobile devices.
+SVG graphics are vector based and so scale nicely when people pinch to zoom on the screens of their mobile devices.
+They are also the typical output from d3.js interactive visualisations.

 ### Data Source